flyinggrizzly/plamotracker2/README.md

 `bin/rails cold_storage:commit` does the same, and commits that change to git.

-I'm working on saving non-kit data, and rehydrating the database.

 ## Philosophy

 My intent is for installations to be disposable, but the data to be recoverable.
 In my case, that means I will be